SecurityDatFall2018/Week-5/README.md

 ## Exercises
 The main focus of the exercises for this week is to be able to encrypt and decrypt data using the libraries of Java.

+### Exercise 0

+Design a system for handling signatures for new parties.
+* You can sign up for at most one party

 ### Exercise 1
 The first thing we will do is to look at Cesarean rotation.
 I am not sure it was ever used, but it is good for making text which can't be read by the named eye, but is easy to crack.